Jean-François Caron (strongman): Other major strongman competitions

 In 2011, Caron finished in 2nd place at the Strongman Champions League events in Canada and Latvia.
 Caron finished 2nd again at the 2011 SCL Finals in Sarajevo, Bosnia on Feb.
 7, 2012, and 4th overall for the 2011/2012 SCL season.

 In 2012 and 2013, Caron won North America's Strongest Man after coming in 2nd place the two previous years.

 In 2020, Caron placed 2nd in the inaugural Shaw Classic.
 At that event, Caron set a new world record at the time in the Hummer Tire Deadlift, lifting 1,202 lb (545.2 kg).
+He also came in 4th at the 2020 Arnold Strongman Classic.

 In 2021, Caron placed in 2nd in the 2020 World's Ultimate Strongman (also known as the 2021 WUS Strength Island) held in Riffa, Bahrain.
 Later that year, Caron placed 3rd in the 2021 Shaw Classic and 5th at the 2021 Rogue Invitational.

 In 2022, while competing at the 2022 Arnold Classic, Caron suffered two torn patellar tendons and an injured ankle during the Austrian Oak Log Press.
+After the injury, Caron announced in an interview with Laurence Shahlaei that he is likely fully retired from professional strongman, given the severity of the injuries he suffered.